mewzax/Discord-Console-Stealer/.github/README.md

 ## My opinion

-It's cool to prank your friends or to get your infos easily, but not to really steal accounts But i also think people will trust you more if you ask them to enter a thing in console than if you send them an exe 💀
+It's cool to prank your friends or to get your infos easily, but not to really steal accounts.
+But i also think people will trust you more if you ask them to enter a thing in console than if you send them an exe 💀

 > Thanks to https://github.com/Stanley-GF/PirateStealer I was too busy to do badges part